FindMySchool LogoFindMySchool

 Yes.
 The school was confirmed as Good by Ofsted in January 2024.
 It is particularly strong on student progress, with a Progress 8 score of +0.45, meaning students achieve significantly better grades here than the national average for their starting points.

 The school uses a nodal point system based on distance from either the South Norwood or Upper Norwood sites.
-Because of the banding system, the "last distance offered" varies by ability band.
+Because of the banding system, the "furthest distance at which a place was offered" varies by ability band.
 Generally, living within 1 mile of either site gives a strong chance, but this is not guaranteed.

 Yes.
 All applicants must sit the Harris Federation banding test in December of Year 6.
 This is not a pass/fail exam but is used to ensure an even spread of ability across the intake.
 Failure to sit the test places an application at the bottom of the waiting list.